Hundreds of crashes reported across Midwest as fast-moving snowstorm blankets Minneapolis

-More than 6 million people are under Winter Storm Warnings, including residents of the Twin Cities and Green Bay.
-Both the morning and evening commutes on Thursday could be treacherous, with snowfall rates exceeding 1" per hour.
+More than 7 million people were under Winter Storm Warnings, including residents of the Twin Cities and Green Bay.
+Both the morning and evening commutes on Thursday were hampered by treacherous conditions.

-MINNEAPOLIS - A developing storm system is expected to bring the heaviest snowfall of the season for places such as Minnesota and Wisconsin on Thursday, leading to some treacherous travel to end the workweek.
+MINNEAPOLIS – A storm system brought some of the heaviest snowfall of the season for places such as Minnesota and Wisconsin on Thursday, leading to treacherous travel across parts of the northern U.S.

-"So that's a good little shot of snow, something they have not seen in Minneapolis," said FOX Weather meteorologist Bob Van Dillen.
-"So, we've got Winter Weather Advisories that have just been upgraded to Winter Storm Warnings."
+"That's a good little shot of snow, something they have not seen in Minneapolis," said FOX Weather Meteorologist Bob Van Dillen.
+"We've got Winter Weather Advisories that have just been upgraded to Winter Storm Warnings."

 WHY YOU’LL SEE FEWER WINTER ALERTS ON THE WEATHER MAPS THIS YEAR

-As the snowfall ends, a cold front is expected to kick up wind gusts to reach 50 mph over the Plains, with communities in the Upper Midwest likely seeing winds in the 30-40 mph range.
+As the snowfall ends, a cold front is expected to kick up wind gusts to 50 mph over the Plains, with communities in the Upper Midwest likely seeing winds in the 30- to 40-mph range.

 These strong winds will lead to blowing snow, potentially causing additional travel difficulties on roadways and at airports.